the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Fix - Ensure when saving on Blocks editor Organizer and Venue IDs don't throw notices for failed deletion.
+[TEC-3844]

 = [5.5.0.1] 2021-04-05  =

 * Fix - Reduce overhead of widget setup on every page load by setting up the widgets only as needed.
 [TEC-3833]